Scott Gessler: Early life, education, and early career

-Riverside-Brookfield High School in 1983, where he excelled in extracurriculars.
+Riverside-Brookfield High School in 1983.
 After high school, Gessler attended Yale University, where he obtained his bachelor's degree, he would continue to the University of Michigan Law School where he received his Juris Doctor.
 Gessler later received an MBA at Northwestern University, after doing so, he began his career as a federal prosecutor for the United States Department of Justice in Washington, D.C., and served as a reservist in the United States Army for sixteen years.
-After Gessler returned from serving in the Army, he re-located to Denver, Colorado where he began working for a small law practice, where he specialized in election law.
+After Gessler briefly served overseas in the Army, he re-located to Denver, Colorado where he began working for a small law practice, where he specialized in election law.
 In 2002, Gessler fought against gerrymandering in Colorado House and Senate districts.
 In 2004, he argued the successful case before the state supreme court keeping presidential candidate Ralph Nader on the Colorado ballot.

 Personal life

 Scott Gessler is married to his wife Kristi, together they have a daughter and a son.
 Currently they reside in Denver.